 Here's the new member contact information for Humana Insurance Company:

-This stand-alone Medicare Part D plan is compatible with Medicare Part A (hospital insurance) and Medicare Part B (medical insurance), and all Louisiana Medigap plans.
+This stand-alone Medicare Part D plan is compatible with Medicare Part A is hospital coverage for Medicare beneficiaries.
+It covers inpatient care in hospitals and skilled nursing facilities.
+It also covers limited home healthcare services and hospice care. (hospital insurance) and Medicare Part B is medical coverage for people with Original Medicare benefits.
+It covers doctor visits, preventative care, tests, durable medical equipment, and supplies.
+Medicare Part B pays 80 percent of most medically necessary healthcare services. (medical insurance), and all Louisiana Medigap plans.
 It's also compatible with Medicare Part C plans in Louisiana, so long as the plan does not include prescription drug coverage.

 If you are entitled to Medicare Part A (enrolled or not) or currently enrolled in Medicare Part B you may join the Humana Basic Rx Plan prescription drug plan.
 Unless you also receive benefits from Medicaid, enrollment in a Part D plan is voluntary.
 This plan is available in New Orleans, Metairie, Baton Rouge, Shreveport, Lafayette, Lake Charles, Kenner, Bossier City, Monroe, Alexandria, and all other towns and cities in Louisiana.